 \subsection{Applying LLMs/VLMs to Humanoid Robots}

 Applying LLMs/VLMs to humanoids is still a nascent field.
-Many works have shown successful deployment of LLMs/VLMs on various robot embodiments such as dexterous hands~\cite{ma2023eureka}, manipulators~\cite{liang2023code}, mobile manipulators~\cite{saycan2022arxiv}, quadrupedal robots~\cite{ma2024dreureka}, and bipedal robots~\cite{yao2024anybipeendtoendframeworktraining}.
+Many studies have demonstrated the successful deployment of LLMs/VLMs across various robot embodiments, such as dexterous hands~\cite{ma2023eureka}, manipulators~\cite{liang2023code}, mobile manipulators~\cite{saycan2022arxiv}, quadrupedal robots~\cite{ma2024dreureka}, and bipedal robots~\cite{yao2024anybipeendtoendframeworktraining}.

 Among these works, a majority way of using LLMs/VLMs is to leverage pre-trained models without robot data.
 Although these pre-trained models have semantic understanding capability and context awareness, they often lack embodied knowledge and can prescribe actions that are ambiguous or non-admissible.
 Therefore, considerable research efforts have focused on task-planning mechanisms to enable the generation of admissible action plans.
 For example, SayCan~\cite{saycan2022arxiv} ranks available actions based on value functions obtained during the training of corresponding action policies for mobile manipulators.
 VLM-PC~\cite{chen2024VLM-PC} restricts GPT-4o to output plans with skills available only for quadruped navigation.